-Rules for the Fink Center AIA Stock Pitch Competition
+Rules for the Fink Center Stock Pitch Competition

 1. Composition: Top MBA Programs.
 Each team will have between two and four members who must be full-time or fully-employed MBA students (1st or 2nd years are accepted).

-2. Submission and Notification: Applications will be mailed to all invited teams and application, resumes, and registration fee are due by midnight PST on January 31, 2014.
-We will notify you of acceptance by February 1, 2014 (registration will be refunded for any team not accepted).
+2. Submission and Notification: Applications will be mailed to all invited teams and application, resumes, and registration fee are due by midnight PST on December 4, 2015.
+We will notify you of acceptance no later than by December 18, 2015 (registration will be refunded for any team not accepted).

 3. Substitutions: Accepted teams may only change team members on a case-by-case basis, with permission from the event coordinators.